FunnelQL/funnelql-docs/editor.md

 });
 ```

-To make sure that the FunnelQL library is loaded before the editor is instantiated, use the onload callback provided by the Javascript library:
+To make sure that the FunnelQL library and database are loaded before the editor is instantiated, use the onload callback provided by the Javascript library:

 ```javascript
 $FQL.on('load')